 If you are taking the Vietnam Rail carriages, the toilet situation is likely to be a bit more hit and miss.
 I have read that each carriage has one western and one squat toilet, but can’t confirm this from personal experience.

-What’s the food situation on Vietnam sleeper trains?
+Is there food on Vietnam overnight trains?

 Let’s face it, you’re going to be on your Vietnam sleeper trains for a while.
 Especially if you’re travelling on the Hanoi-Da Nang route!
 It’s going to be difficult to carry enough food and water for a 19 hour journey, so it’s important to know what your onboard options are.